 The most direct way is to purchase our Knife Sharpening Service before sending your knives to the following address:

 Please include a note with your contact information, return shipping address and any special instructions.
 Be sure to package your knife in a sturdy box with something protecting the tip and edge of the knife.
-You may include payment with the knife – the fee is $20 per knife plus $10 for shipping and $20 for each additional knife.
+You may include payment with the knife – the fee is $30 for one knife plus $15 for shipping, and $25 for each additional knife.
 Alternatively, let us know ahead of time that you are sending us your knife for sharpening and we can contact you after the work is complete for payment information.

 Our knives can sell out very quickly.
 Each knife is unique so when you see one that is right for you, grab it before it’s gone!
 The best way to keep up with new products is to subscribe to our New Product Alerts, which will automatically send a summary of the knives that are listed to you via email.

 At this time Carter Cutlery is not taking custom orders.
 Murray has realized that in the time it takes to complete one custom order, he would be able to produce multiple knives of superior quality and use his expertise to choose the best dimensions and materials of the final product at his discretion.

 In the past, custom orders have taken more than a year to complete.
 Eliminating custom orders enables Carter Cutlery to stock a more diverse selection of knife styles and ultimately benefits our customers as we can offer this larger selection without the pause in production for a custom order.
 We will continue to produce a wide variety of knife styles paired with specially selected handle materials.

 If you are looking for a particular product and do not see it in our selection, we suggest signing up for our New Product Alerts which will automatically send a summary of the knives that went on sale that day to your email.
 Additionally, we do appreciate feedback and product inquiries as we will gladly discuss requests at our weekly meetings to see if any of the makers might be inspired to create something close to what you are looking for.